Key Things to Remember About Managing Your Professional Proof

 The goal is not to list every job you ever had, but to select the "Key Proof" that shows your value right now.
 Think of your site as a filter, not a giant net.

 Focus on just 3 to 5 "Major Wins" that show the highest level of what you can do.
-By choosing carefully, you make your deep history look like focused, high-level success instead of a long, tiring list.
+Careful selection transforms your deep history into focused, high-level proof, not a long, tiring list.

 Take Control of Your Evidence

 Your career is a valuable asset that needs protection, not just a history list.
-By avoiding standard templates and focusing on managing your evidence strategically, you make sure your online space truly shows the value of your long career.
+Avoiding standard templates and managing your evidence strategically is what makes your online space reflect the true value of your career.

-Don't see your years of experience as something you have to squeeze down, but as a strong defense that sets you apart from people who can only talk about work.
-Your website should prove that your success comes from a reliable system, not just good luck.
+Don't see your years of experience as something you have to squeeze down.
+See them as a strong defense that sets you apart from people who can only talk about work.
+Your personal website portfolio should prove that your success comes from a reliable system, not just good luck.